Skip to content

 Moonraker

-Moonraker is the API that fluidd communicates with, which in turn communicates with Klipper.
+Moonraker is the API that Fluidd communicates with, which in turn communicates with Klipper.
 All three components are required for a healthy printer.

 [server]